deepcausality-rs/fluvio-examples/README.md

 3) How to pass forward causal inference results to downstream systems via Fluvio's in-flight computation.

 ### **Technologies used:**
-* SBE (Simple Binary Encoding) protocol for binary message encoding & decoding.
+* [SBE (Simple Binary Encoding) ](https://github.com/real-logic/simple-binary-encoding)for binary message encoding & decoding.
-* QuestDB to store and query nearly 1 billion trade data from 695 crypto markets.
+* [QuestDB](https://github.com/questdb/questdb) to store and query nearly 1 billion trade data from 695 crypto markets.
-* DeepCausality to process trade bars in flight as they pass through the message bus.
+* [DeepCausality](https://github.com/deepcausality-rs/deep_causality/tree/main) to process trade bars in flight as they pass through the message bus.
-* Fluvio as message bus and in-flight compute system.
+* [Fluvio](https://github.com/infinyon/fluvio) as message bus and in-flight compute system.

 The careful reader may have noticed that this system amounts to an event based back-testing facility and that is exactly what's demonstrated in this project.